 Gleanings, Seedings, Weedings

-Here’s a few short items pulled from the web, most related to gardening news previously addressed, one even fresh plucked.
+Here’s a few short items pulled from the web this fall, most related to gardening news previously addressed, one even fresh plucked.
 Feel free to suggest links and add further information to any of our posts (and don’t forget corrections!).
 Help make this a conversation.
 And thanks to those who have!

 A local worm rancher responding to our post on the uses of straw bales in gardening, says we missed one.
 He suggests that bales make good worm corrals in the winter, keeping your worms working, if ever so slowly in the cold weather, and keeping them from burrowing out of the pile and into the ground.
 Bales make good insulation, no doubt about it; these days, they’re even used to build green homes.
 As the bales break down the following spring and summer, they can just be added to the compost pile or used for mulch.
 We looked into it further: some gardeners build complete worm systems out of hay bales.
 Hay bales… the gift that keeps on giving.

 New York Times food writer Mark Bittman has finally weighed in on the Stanford study that found, among other things, that organically-grown produce may be no higher in nutrients than conventionally grown produce.
 Your usually modest and self-effacing Planet Natural Blogger is proud to note (call it bragging, if you like) that Bittman says what we said earlier: that the reporting on the study led to an unusual number of misleading headlines.
 As always, it’s enlightening to read the comments at the end of the column.
 What some people won’t say!